MedRep: Medical Concept Representation for General Electronic Health Record Foundation Models: Abstract

 \section{Abstract}

 Electronic health record (EHR) foundation models have been an area ripe for exploration with their improved performance in various medical tasks.
-Despite the rapid advances, there exists a fundamental limitation: Processing unseen medical codes out of the vocabulary.
-This problem limits the generality of EHR foundation models and the integration of models trained with different vocabularies.
-To deal with this problem, we propose MedRep for EHR foundation models based on the observational medical outcome partnership (OMOP) common data model (CDM), providing the integrated medical concept representations and the basic data augmentation strategy for patient trajectories.
-For concept representation learning, we enrich the information of each concept with a minimal definition through large language model (LLM) prompts and enhance the text-based representations through graph ontology of OMOP vocabulary.
-Trajectory augmentation randomly replaces selected concepts with other similar concepts that have closely related representations to let the model practice with the concepts out-of-vocabulary.
-Finally, we demonstrate that EHR foundation models trained with MedRep better maintain the prediction performance in external datasets.
-Our code implementation is publicly available at \url{https://github.com/kicarussays/MedRep}.
+Despite the rapid advances, there exists a fundamental limitation: Processing unseen medical codes out of vocabulary.
+This problem limits the generalizability of EHR foundation models and the integration of models trained with different vocabularies.
+To alleviate this problem, we propose a set of novel medical concept representations (MedRep) for EHR foundation models based on the observational medical outcome partnership (OMOP) common data model (CDM).
+For concept representation learning, we enrich the information of each concept with a minimal definition through large language model (LLM) prompts and complement the text-based representations through the graph ontology of OMOP vocabulary.
+Our approach outperforms the vanilla EHR foundation model and the model with a previously introduced medical code tokenizer in diverse prediction tasks.
+We also demonstrate the generalizability of MedRep through external validation.
+Our code implementation is publicly available at \url{https://github.com/kicarussays/MedRep}